bwat47/joplin-wrapped-line-indent/docs/ADR/001-position-keyed-cache.md

 ### Correctness of position-based keying

-Keying by `line.from` ensures each line gets its own measurement.
-Lines that share a prefix string but differ in their rendered pixel width — due to surrounding inline widgets, proportional font effects, or other layout influences — receive independent, correct indentation values rather than inheriting a potentially wrong shared value.
+Each line gets its own measurement.
+Lines sharing a prefix string but differing in rendered width — due to surrounding inline widgets (hidden markup), font shaping, or sub-pixel positioning — receive independent, correct values.

+Concrete example: clicking into a task list item expands a rendered checkbox back to raw `- [ ]` markdown.
+A prefix-only cache would force all inactive items (rendered checkboxes, narrower) to adopt the wider width of the active raw-text line.
+Position keying gives the active line its own independent measurement, leaving others unaffected.

-### Why the fallback cache is load-bearing, not merely a first-render optimisation
+### Why the fallback cache is load-bearing, not just a first-render optimization

-The fallback cache was initially motivated by the cold-cache problem — on first render no measurements exist, so without it lines would briefly show no indentation.
-But in practice the more severe problem it solves is **per-keystroke flicker across all visible lines below the edit point**.

-Every edit shifts `line.from` for all lines after the edit point.
-A list item that was at position 1500 moves to 1502 after a two-character insertion.
-Because the primary cache key includes `line.from`, every visible line after the edit point gets a simultaneous cache miss — not just on first render, but on every single keystroke.
-Without the fallback cache, those visible lines would fall back to a character-width estimate once line padding is known, then snap to the exact width when the measurement round-trip completes.
-In a document with many visible list items this can be visibly jarring.
+Every edit shifts `line.from` for all lines after the edit point, causing a simultaneous primary-cache miss for every visible post-edit line on every keystroke.
+Without the fallback, those lines fall back to a character-width estimate and snap to the exact width when the measurement round-trip completes — visibly jarring in documents with many list items.

-The fallback cache survives ordinary doc changes because its key is the normalised prefix text, which is position-independent. `"- "` is still `"- "` regardless of where in the document the line now sits.
-So even though the primary cache misses on every post-edit render for shifted visible lines, the fallback immediately provides the previous measurement, and the decoration is applied on the same frame as the edit.
-The measurement round-trip still runs and updates the primary cache, but for ordinary edits elsewhere in the document the fallback value is usually already correct, so there is often nothing visible to snap into place.
+The fallback cache's key is position-independent, so it survives `line.from` shifts.
+Even though the primary cache misses for all shifted lines, the fallback immediately provides the previous measurement, applying the decoration on the same frame as the edit.
+The round-trip still runs, but in ordinary edits the fallback value is already correct, so there is nothing to snap.

-This means the fallback cache is what makes position-keyed caching viable at all in a live editor.
-Without it, position-keyed caching would be strictly worse than prefix-only caching for the common case of ordinary typing, because prefix keys are stable across edits whereas position keys are not.
-The two caches are complementary: the primary cache provides per-line correctness; the fallback cache provides the stability across edits that the primary cache structurally cannot.

-When a line has no primary measurement, `addDecorationsForLine` consults `fallbackPrefixWidths` using the normalised prefix key.
-Because many lines share common prefixes (`"- "`, `"> "`, `"  * [x] "` → `"  * [ ] "`), the fallback cache is populated quickly from the first few measured lines and provides a good approximation for all others immediately.
-The `TASK_LIST_CHECKBOX_PATTERN` normalisation (`[x]` and `[X]` → `[ ]`) ensures that checked and unchecked task items share a fallback entry, which avoids a blank or estimated-width frame while direct measurement catches up.
-If the rendered widths differ in a particular editor state, the position-keyed primary measurement remains authoritative and corrects the fallback on the next refresh.
+The two caches are complementary: **the primary cache provides per-line correctness; the fallback cache provides the stability the primary cache structurally cannot.** The `TASK_LIST_CHECKBOX_PATTERN` normalization (`[x]`/`[X]` → `[ ]`) ensures checked and unchecked task items share a fallback entry, preventing a blank frame while direct measurement catches up.

+### Performance

+Decoration rebuilding iterates only visible lines (`O(V)`, not `O(N)`), so even a 50,000-line document incurs no more work per keystroke than the viewport requires.

-### Controlled cache growth via pruning
+### Controlled cache growth

-`pruneMeasuredLineWidths` removes primary cache entries for lines no longer in the visible viewport at the end of each `buildDecorations` call.
-This bounds memory usage in long documents.
-The fallback cache is intentionally not pruned, because it is small (one entry per distinct prefix pattern) and serves as the warm-start approximation for lines re-entering the viewport.
+`pruneMeasuredLineWidths` removes primary cache entries for lines no longer visible after each `buildDecorations` call.
+The fallback cache is intentionally not pruned — it's small (one entry per distinct prefix pattern) and serves as the warm-start approximation for lines re-entering the viewport.

-### Explicit invalidation of stale measurements
+### Explicit invalidation

 The `measurementSignature` — a composite of `defaultCharacterWidth`, `defaultLineHeight`, `scaleX`, `scaleY`, and `tabSize` — is checked on every update.
-When it changes, the fallback cache is cleared, visible lines are force-remeasured, and `linePadding` is marked stale.
-Existing visible primary measurements are left in place temporarily so decorations do not disappear while the refreshed measurements are pending.
-This handles font changes, zoom, and device pixel ratio shifts explicitly while preserving the last known exact widths until replacement measurements arrive.
+When it changes, the fallback cache is cleared and visible lines are force-remeasured.
+Existing primary measurements are kept until replacements arrive, so decorations don't disappear mid-transition.
+This handles font changes, zoom, and DPR shifts explicitly.

 ### Stale-document guard

-`measurePrefixes` compares `view.state.doc` against the document captured at schedule time (`measuredDoc`).
-If they differ — because an edit arrived between `scheduleMeasure` and the `read` callback — the result is discarded as stale and the measurement is retried.
-This prevents a class of subtle bugs where pixel widths measured against an old document layout are applied to a new document state.
+`measurePrefixes` compares `view.state.doc` against the document captured at schedule time.
+If they differ (an edit arrived between `scheduleMeasure` and the `read` callback), the result is discarded and measurement retried, preventing pixel widths from an old layout being applied to a new document state.

-### `forceVisibleLineMeasurements` for high-impact transitions
+### `forceVisibleLineMeasurements`

-On events that are likely to invalidate many measurements at once — full document replaces, viewport changes, geometry changes, focus changes, selection changes — `forceVisibleLineMeasurements` is set to `true`.
-This causes all visible lines to be added to `pendingMeasurements` regardless of whether they have a primary cache entry, ensuring measurements are refreshed promptly rather than waiting for natural cache expiry.
+On high-impact transitions — full document replaces, viewport/geometry changes, focus/selection changes — all visible lines are added to `pendingMeasurements` regardless of primary cache state, ensuring prompt refresh.

-### Single retry budget for incomplete measurements
+### Single retry budget

-When `coordsAtPos` returns null for some lines (e.g. because the layout is not yet stable), `needsRetry` is set and the measurement cycle repeats.
-The `incompleteMeasurementRefreshSpent` flag ensures this retry happens at most once per external trigger, preventing an infinite refresh loop in degenerate cases where coordinates remain unavailable.
+When `coordsAtPos` returns null (layout not yet stable), `needsRetry` is set and the cycle repeats. `incompleteMeasurementRefreshSpent` limits this to one retry per external trigger, preventing infinite refresh loops.

 ---